Rodney Come Home

 "Rodney Come Home" is the ninth Christmas special episode of the BBC sitcom Only Fools and Horses, first screened on 25 December 1990.

 Unlike the other Christmas specials, this episode is not a one-off story, but sets up story arcs that run throughout the following series.
-It was filmed in the recording block for series 7.
+It was filmed in the recording block for series 7 and for the American DVD release is available in the series 7 set.

 Synopsis

 At the Broadwalk Shopping Centre, Del Boy tries to sell children's dolls, before discovering that they sing Chinese lullabies.

 Meanwhile, at Parry Print Ltd, a hungry Rodney discovers that Cassandra made him a very meagre sandwich for lunch, and his new secretary refuses to go out and buy him a hamburger during her lunch break because an important client is due to meet him.
 However, when he spots Raquel with shopping bags full of food, Rodney invites her into his office for a coffee and they chat about the tour that Raquel has been on since the events of "The Jolly Boys' Outing", and how Rodney's marriage with Cassandra is faring.
 Despite claiming they are happy together, Rodney implies that he and Cassandra are experiencing difficulties.

 That evening, Rodney returns home to his flat, only to find that Cassandra has not prepared dinner for him and is instead going out to play badminton.
 They argue, and Cassandra accuses Rodney of being childish if he expects her to cook for him like a servant from the 1930s.
 Rodney subsequently storms out.
 Meanwhile, at Nelson Mandela House, Del and Raquel are enjoying a romantic dinner and, just as Del is about to proposition Raquel, Rodney bursts in and tells everyone that his marriage is over.
-Rodney decides to sleep in his old bedroom, but Del tells him that Raquel is sleeping there, so Rodney will be sleeping on the sofa.
+Rodney decides to sleep in his old bedroom, but Del tells him that Raquel is sleeping there (Del had intended to ask Raquel if she would sleep in his bedroom right as Rodney stormed in and interrupted), so Rodney will be sleeping on the sofa.

 A week later, at a nightclub, as Del and Raquel dance, Rodney is getting drunk with his friends Mickey Pearce and Chris, which leaves Del concerned.
 Del tries to make Rodney see sense and return to Cassandra, but Rodney refuses to listen.